On the global convergence of Wasserstein gradient flow of the Coulomb discrepancy: Polyak-Lojasiewicz Inequality and Exponential Convergence

 proving global exponential convergence.

-\subsection{Regularity and Polyak-Lojasiewicz inequality for the Energy functional}
+\subsection{Regularity and Polyak-Lojasiewicz Inequality for the Energy Functional}

-In this section, we will show how regularity of the solution of the Wasserstein gradient flow is linked to the Polyak-Lojasiewicz inequality in the setting of compact riemannian manifolds.
+In this section, we prove a \emph{partial local} Polyak-Lojasiewicz inequality, in the sense that the constant $\lambda$ in \ref{def :PL ineq} does depend on $\mu$.
+It is notably weaker than a global PL inequality.
+The issue is that this inequality is only \emph{partial and local}, in the sense that it depends on a positive lower bound on $\mu$ that may not exist.
+In finite dimensions, obtaining a local Polyak-Lojasiewicz inequality (with a $\lambda$ that may depend on a given neighborhood) is still informative on the landscape of the energy functional.
+Specifically, it implies that there are no critical points other than global minima.
+However, in our case, since this inequality doesn't hold for every $\mu$, a similar conclusion cannot be directly derived.

-When the subdifferential of $E_\nu$ is non-empty, we can characterize it, using the same ideas than in \cite[Prop 4.3.1]{bonaschi} .
-The proof is essentially the same for both Energy Distance in the Euclidean space and Coulomb kernels both in the Euclidean space and on Riemannian manifolds, but crucial parts about avoiding the singularity rely on different arguments (see Appendix).
+When the subdifferential of $E_\nu$ is non-empty, we can characterize it, using the same ideas as in \cite[Prop 4.3.1]{bonaschi}.
+The proof is essentially the same for both Energy Distance in the Euclidean space and Coulomb kernels both in the Euclidean space and on Riemannian manifolds, but crucial parts about avoiding the singularity rely on different arguments (see Appendix \ref{proof lemma 1}). \begin{lemma} Let $\mu$ be a probability measure such that $\partial E_\nu (\mu)$ is non-empty.
+Then the vector field $\nabla \frac{\delta E_\nu}{\delta \mu}(\mu) = (\nabla G) \star (\mu - \nu)$ satisfies